black-sliver/PopTracker/README.md

 For the AppImage, you still need to install `which` and a dialog provider (`zenity`, `kdialog`, `matedialog`, `qarma` or `xdialog`) to run them.
+The AppImage currently requires fuse2.
+On recent Ubuntu and Debian that can be installed with `apt install libfuse2t64`.

 ## Building from source